ax-va/PyOpenGL-Pygame-Stemkoski-Pascale-2021/README.md

 The examples cover the book chapters from 2 through 4 with slight changes and demonstrate GLSL programming by PyOpenGL.
 Pygame is used for control, windowing, and image loading.

+You can find the examples themselves in the examples folder.
+Just read the class description and run the script.
+Since the object-oriented approach is used, the auxiliary classes necessary for the examples are logically separated in other folders.

 You need also to install the following used packages or later:
 - numpy 1.21.1
 - pygame 2.0.1